 Encoding is often confused with encryption and hashing.
 They are not the same.
-But before I go into the differences, I'll first mention the similarities:
+But before I go into the differences, I’ll first mention how they relate:

 - All three transform data into another format.

-- Both encoding and encryption are reversible, unlike hashing.
+- Both encoding and encryption are reversible, and hashing is not.

 The purpose of encoding is to transform data so that it can be properly (and safely) consumed by a different type of system, e.g. binary data being sent over email, or viewing special characters on a web page.
 The goal is not to keep information secret, but rather to ensure that it’s able to be properly consumed.

 Encoding transforms data into another format using a scheme that is publicly available so that it can easily be reversed.
 It does not require a key as the only thing required to decode it is the algorithm that was used to encode it.

 The purpose of encryption is to transform data in order to keep it secret from others, e.g. sending someone a secret letter that only they should be able to read, or securely sending a password over the Internet.
 Rather than focusing on usability, the goal is to ensure the data cannot be consumed by anyone other than the intended recipient(s).